AlexKly/Simple-Voice-Activity-Detector-using-MFCC-based-on-FPGA-Kintex/README.md

 ## Simulation the FPGA realization
 Checking the correct operation of the architecture occurs by influencing the input of the model with a counter that increases by 1 at each step (cycle).
-Comparing the Python realization and FPGA simulation is giving partly aprovment of the correct algorithm operation.
+Comparing the *Python* realization and FPGA simulation is giving partly aprovment of the correct algorithm operation.
-So, lets to compare results for MFCC, delta and DNN processing.
+So, lets to compare results for **MFCC**, **delta** and **DNN** processing.
-Below, is shown images of the simulation FPGA realization and comparison with operation Python's frameworks.
+Below, is shown images of the simulation *FPGA* realization and comparison with operation *Python's* frameworks.

-Example code of the counter processing (for first frame):
+Example *Python* code of the counter processing (for first frame):
 ~~~
 test_input = np.linspace(0, 65535, 65536)
 test_features = mfcc(test_input,